mongodb-partners/doc-embedding-stream/README.md

 # Document Processing Pipeline with MongoDB and Confluent

-This project implements a scalable document processing pipeline for ESG (Environmental, Social, and Governance) documents using AWS S3, Apache Kafka (Confluent Cloud), MongoDB, and LlamaParse.
+This project implements a scalable document processing pipeline using AWS S3, Apache Kafka (Confluent Cloud), MongoDB, and LlamaParse.

 ## Architecture